Neo-47/RL-in-a-Nutshell/DQN /Human level control through deep RL/README.md

 ## The Algortihm Pseudocode

-The tasks consider are those in which an agent interacts with an environment, in this case the Atari emulator, in a sequence of actions, observations and rewards.
+The tasks considered are those in which an agent interacts with an environment, in this case the Atari emulator, in a sequence of actions, observations and rewards.
 At each time-step t the agent selects an action *at* from a set of legal game actions *A* = *{1,....,K}*.
 The action is passed to the emulator and modifies its internal state and the game score.